titodamiani/mzmine_documentation/docs/module_docs/filter_raw_data/baseline-corrections.md

 ## **References**

 [1] Boelens, H.F.M., Eilers, P.H.C., Hankemeier, T. (2005) "Sign constraints improve the detection of differences between complex spectral data sets: LC-IR as an example", Analytical Chemistry, 77, 7998 – 8007.

 [2] Rserve "A TCP/IP server which allows other programs to use facilities of R"

 <a>https://rforge.net/Rserve</a>.

-[//]: # (TODO Add images for each type of baseline correction)
+[//]: # "TODO Add images for each type of baseline correction"

 {{ git_page_authors }}